Numerical approximations to invariant measures of hybrid stochastic differential equations with superlinear coefficients via the backward Euler-Maruyama method: Main results

 where the last inequality is obtained by \eqref{eq:13} and $b_M := \max_{i \in \mathbb{S}}{|b_i|}$.
 Since $q\geq 2$, we can choose $p \in (0, 4/q)$ such that $pq/2 \in (0,2)$.
 Using \eqref{eq:2.1}, we further have

 Substituting \eqref{eq:M21} and \eqref{eq:M22} into \eqref{eq:M2twoparts}, we obtain

 which together with \eqref{eq:est1stpart} completes this proof. \end{proof}

-Now, we are ready to present the main result on the existence and uniqueness of the numerical invariant measure. \begin{theorem} Let Assumptions \ref{PolyCon}, \ref{KhCon} and \ref{invCon} hold. the numerical solution \eqref{eq:2} converges, with some exponential rate $\gamma_{\Delta} > 0$, to a unique invariant measure $\pi^{\Delta}$ in the Wasserstein distance. \end{theorem} Based on Lemmas \ref{lem:1} and \ref{lem:2}, the proof of Theorem \ref{theo:1.2} can be heavily borrowed from \cite{BaoShaoYuan2016} and \cite{LiMaYangYuan2018}.
-Briefly speaking, Lemma \ref{lem:1} guarantees the existence of the numerical invariant measure and Lemma \ref{lem:2} ensures the uniqueness of it.
-So when Lemmas \ref{lem:1} and \ref{lem:2} are ready to use, the proof of Theorem \ref{theo:1.2} no longer depends on the structure of the numerical method.
-To keep the paper self-contained, we put the proof of this theorem in Appendix.
+Now, we are ready to present the main result on the existence and uniqueness of the numerical invariant measure. \begin{theorem} Let Assumptions \ref{PolyCon}, \ref{KhCon} and \ref{invCon} hold. the numerical solution \eqref{eq:2} converges, with some exponential rate $\gamma_{\Delta} > 0$, to a unique invariant measure $\pi^{\Delta}$ in the Wasserstein distance. \end{theorem} The proof of Theorem \ref{theo:1.2} is quite straightforward.
+Briefly speaking, for a homogeneous Markov process Lemma \ref{lem:1} guarantees the existence of the numerical invariant measure and Lemma \ref{lem:2} ensures the uniqueness of it.
+So when Lemmas \ref{lem:1} and \ref{lem:2} are ready to use, the proof of Theorem \ref{theo:1.2} no longer depends on the structure of the numerical method but just follows some standard approaches (see for example, Theorem 3.3 in \cite{BaoShaoYuan2016} or Theorem 3.5 in \cite{LiMaYangYuan2018}).
+To keep this paper self-contained, we provide the proof as follows. \begin{proof} Due to \eqref{eq:2.1} and Chebyshev's inequality, for any initial data $(x_0, i_0)$ we obtain that $\{\delta_{(x_0, i_0)}\mathbf{P}^{\Delta}_{k}\}$ is tight.
+Then a subsequence can be extracted which converges weakly to an invariant measure $\pi^{\Delta} \in \mathcal{P}(\mathbb{R}^n \times \mathbb{S})$.
+From \eqref{eq:2.3} and \eqref{eq:2.2}, we can get